Child and Adolescent Latino Mental Health Assessment and Treatment (CALMA) Clinic

-All CALMA providers are certified to provide patient care at Seattle Children’s in both English and Spanish.
-We work with Seattle Children’s Interpreter Services if interpretation is needed for any other language.
+All CALMA providers are certified to provide care in Spanish.
+If you prefer care in another language, we work with Seattle Children’s Interpreter Services.

 When and where are services offered?

-Evaluation visits are scheduled during daytime hours.
-Patient and family groups may be offered in the daytime or evening hours.
+Evaluations happen during the day.
+Patient and family groups may be during the day or evening.

 How to Get Services

 Seattle Children’s accepts most private insurance.
 We also accept Apple Health (Medicaid) and the Medicaid Managed Care Organization plans (Amerigroup, Community Health Plan of Washington, Coordinated Care, Molina and United HealthCare Community Plan).